The Enormous Scale of This Movement

 Such an expansive range of local and national demands “is consistent with the way every protest movement in history has worked ...
 We have a system that’s set up to disappoint and keep you in the game at the same time,” David Meyer, a sociology professor at UC Irvine who studies social movements and public policy, told me.
 “Moments of passion pass and then you have to have people who are still at the table pushing.”

 But the protests aren’t all about politics or policy goals, organizers and protesters told me.
-They’ve been an outlet for black Americans to express their hurt and fury that 400 years after the start of slavery, five decades after the passage of the Civil Rights Act, and six years after the police shot and killed Michael Brown in Ferguson, black Americans are still two-and-a-half times more likely to be killed by police than white people.
+They’ve been an outlet for black Americans to express their hurt and fury that 400 years after the start of slavery, five decades after the passage of the Civil Rights Act, and six years after the police shot and killed Michael Brown in Ferguson, black Americans are still two and a half times more likely to be killed by police than white people.
 They are dying of COVID-19 at three times the rate of white people.
-And they're more likely than white Americans to have lost jobs in the economic catastrophe spawned by the pandemic.
+And they’re more likely than white Americans to have lost jobs in the economic catastrophe spawned by the pandemic.
 “There is true and genuine fatigue and rage over the weight that black people have to live under,” Ndgo, the Philly organizer, told me.
 “The anger and the pain that is being expressed is its own end as well.”

 Read: Shouting into the institutional void